A MANIFESTO FOR A MORE UNITED WORLD!

 IS THERE TIME IN THE SUBATOMIC WORLD?

-If Time begins at some point beyond the confines of the atom – i.e. Time does not exist within the subatomic realm – then this might explain such mysteries as entanglement, wave-particle duality and quantum jumps.
+If Time begins at some point beyond the confines of the atom – i.e. Time does not exist within the subatomic realm – OR if there is different level of Time in the subatomic world – then this might explain such mysteries as entanglement, wave-particle duality and quantum jumps.
 The point where Time begins may well be the exact point at which decoherence occurs, i.e. the point at which the particle grows large enough for the wave-function to become undetectable.

 If Time does begin at this point, then this would explain why a subatomic ‘particle’ can appear simultaneously to exist in two different locations until a measurement has been made.
 The measurement exists within Time and so creates a fixed point.
 This fixed point is the particle.
 However, the unmeasurable wave phenomenon itself does not exist within Time and, therefore, whilst there may have been a collapse of the wave function’ as far as we are concerned, the intrinsic wave-nature of the phenomenon remains unaffected, and outside of Time.
 So an observation / detection simply captures a moment in which the timeless wave has been ‘detected’ within Time, i.e. we observe a particle – a miniscule, ‘frozen’, granular segment of the unknowable, timeless, objective-reality wave.